 As the data indicates, there are huge differences by age group in terms of viewing behavior, with traditional TV time far greater among older audiences and connected TV time much higher among younger groups, even overtaking traditional TV among teens and 18-34-year-olds.

 While the focus of this article is on age groups, let’s take a moment to compare the behaviors of African-Americans, Hispanic Americans and Asian-Americans, per the report’s data.
 Because they’re quite different…

-As such, African-American adults watch almost 3 times more traditional TV per day than Asian-American adults, and almost twice as much as Asian-American adults.
+As such, African-American adults watch close to 3 times more traditional TV per day than Asian-American adults, and about twice as much as Hispanic adults.

-In case you’re wondering how much of that is attributable to reach (with these figures being averaged among the entire population), traditional TV’s reach averaged 90% among Black Americans, 88% among Hispanic Americans and 74% among Asian-Americans in Q1.
+In case you’re wondering how much of that is attributable to reach (with these figures being averaged among the entire population), traditional TV’s reach averaged 81% among Black adults, 76% among Hispanic adults and 65% among Asian-American adults in Q1.

-So a small part of the discrepancy is due to Asian-Americans being less likely to watch traditional TV, but even viewers are watching much less than African-Americans.
+So some part of the discrepancy is due to Asian-Americans being less likely to watch traditional TV, but both Asian-American and Hispanic TV viewers are watching about half as much as African-American viewers.

 How Much Time Does Everyone Spend With Video?

-OK, a couple more ways to look at video viewing behavior before we wrap this up.
-The Nielsen report also totals up the time spent with video per day, which includes traditional TV, TV-connected devices, video on a computer, video on smartphones and video on tablets.
-(The last two are limited to video-focused apps/web, such as HBO GO, as opposed to time spent watching video on Facebook, which is excluded.)
+OK, one more way to look at video viewing behavior before we wrap this up.
+The Nielsen report also totals up the time spent with video per day, which includes traditional TV, TV-connected devices, video on a computer, video-focused apps/websites on smartphones and video-focused apps/websites on tablets.
+(The last two device’s limitation to video-focused apps/web, such as HBO GO, means that they exclude time spent watching videos on Facebook, for example.)

 The grand total?
-A massive 6 hours per day spent consuming video content by the average adult.
-(Or 5 hours and 57 minutes if you prize specifics.)
+A sizable 5 hours and 21 minutes per day spent consuming video content by the average adult.

 More to come with the next report’s release.